-- 1 pound pitted sour cherries (fresh, frozen or jarred, drained)
+- 1 pound sour cherries (pitted (or frozen or canned w/juice))

 - 1 tablespoon baking powder

-- Preheat the oven to 350°F. Combine 1/4 cup of the sugar with 1/4 cup of the almond flour.
+- Preheat the oven to 350 °F. Combine 1/4 cup of the sugar with 1/4 cup of the almond flour.
 Generously butter a 10" springform pan.
 Coat the inside of the pan with half of the sugar/almond flour mixture.
 Reserve the remaining mixture for topping the cake.
+Drain the cherries, reserving the juice.
 Toss the 2 tablespoons of flour with the drained cherries, set aside.

-- Combine the remaining sugar, remaining almond flour, all purpose flour, baking powder and salt in a mixing bowl.
+- Combine the remaining sugar, remaining almond flour, 3 oz almond flour, 1 tablespoon baking powder and ¼ teaspoon table salt in a mixing bowl.
 Run the mixer on low speed to distribute the ingredients.
-With the mixing running on low, add the butter a tablespoon at a time.
+With the mixing running on low, add 6 oz unsalted butter a tablespoon at a time.
 Increase the speed to medium high and mix the batter for 2-3 minutes to aerate.
 Scrape the bowl and beater half way through.

-- With the mixer running on low, add the eggs one at a time.
+- With the mixer running on low, add 3 large eggs, one at a time.
 Scrape the bowl and beater between each egg.
-Add the almond extract and cherry juice.
+Add the almond extract and 2 oz cherry juice.

 - Pour the batter into the prepared pan and spread to an even layer.
 Scatter the cherries evenly over the batter.
 Sprinkle the remaining sugar/almond mix over the cherries.

 - Bake until the center of the cake springs back when lightly pressed or a toothpick inserted into the cake comes out clean, about 45-55 minutes.